kkuderko/raspberry-pi-status-monitor/README.md

 <h3>STEPS</h3>

-1. On your Raspberry Pi, create python script <b>ftp.py</b> (make it executable by chmod +x) which will gather data and upload it to the external server via FTP
+1. On your Raspberry Pi, create python script <b>ftp.py</b> (make it executable by chmod +x) which will gather and upload data to the external server via FTP
-2. Schedule the script in crontab to execute every 15 minutes: crontab -e and include the below line:
+2. Schedule the script in crontab to execute every 15 minutes: crontab -e and include the below line

     <code>*/15 * * * * /usr/bin/python /home/pi/python/ftp.py</code>